adamay909/calibre-docker/README.md

 	docker run <OPTIONS> adamay909/calibre <CALIBRE_SERVER_OPTS>

-It will simply run
+Inside the container will simply run

 	calibre-server <CALIBRE_SERVER_OPTS>

-Inside the container.
 So you can simply consult the [Calibre ducumentations](https://manual.calibre-ebook.com/generated/en/calibre-server.html) for the possible options for calibre-server.
 The only thing to keep in mind is that the paths you give to calibre-server are those inside the container.
 If